LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 * Enter the Thank You message.
 * Configure the interaction's basic and advanced settings.
-* Set the Next Action to "Close Dialog" to close the conversation if appropriate.
+* Keep the Next Action as "Close Dialog" (which is the default) to close the conversation if appropriate.

 The Thank You Message interaction can precede or follow an Email Transcript interaction (discussed above), if used.
 However, the two must be last in the dialog flow.
 You can [move](conversation-builder-interactions-interaction-basics.html#move-an-interaction) them to reorder them, but this constraint is enforced.